-We will focus our efforts on expanding mineralized zones in the integration area, with the potential to extend existing Mineral Resources.
+In 2024, we will continue to focus our efforts on expanding mineralized zones in the integration area, with the potential to extend existing Mineral Resources.
+We also expect to also drill other satellite targets such as Don Lucho, Veta AM and Porvenir 9.